 All X4 models come with satellite navigation and a DAB radio as standard.
-Sport models have a 6.5-inch display, but M Sport versions and above are fitted with BMW Professional Navigation which increases the screen size to 10.25-inches and includes a touchscreen facility to back up the i-Drive controller.
+Sport models have BMW's Live Cockpit Plus, which includes an 8.8-inch touchscreen display.
+M Sport versions and above are fitted with BMW Professional Navigation which increases the screen size to 12.3-inches.

 However you control the system, it responds quickly and accurately, and the display uses clear and attractive graphics.
 Gesture Control is also available as an option, allowing you to use hand movements to make basic inputs, although this system is still relatively new and limited in its scope.
-The system can be specified with Apple CarPlay, but Android Auto is not available.
+The system can be specified with Apple CarPlay, with Android Auto available from mid-2020.

 In this review